TurkServer/docs/_pages/quickStart.md

 3. **Exit Survey** -- Where the worker submits the HIT.

 > Each participant can be assigned to one instance at a time, but can
-> participate in multiple instance over the course of a HIT, so
+> participate in multiple instances over the course of a HIT, so
 > that each instance can have one or more simultaneous
 > participants.
 This supports various synchronous and longitudinal
 > experiment designs.